TheRobBrennan/microsoft-parter-network/modules/Create a Windows virtual machine in Azure/README.md

 # Exercise - Connect to a Windows virtual machine using RDP

+We have our Windows VM deployed and running, but it's not configured to do any work.

+Recall our scenario is a video processing system.
+Our platform receives files through FTP.
+The traffic cameras upload video clips to a known URL, which is mapped to a folder on the server.
+The custom software on each Windows VM runs as a service and watches the folder and processes each uploaded clip.
+It then passes the normalized video to our algorithms running on other Azure services.

+There are a few things we would need to configure to support this scenario:

+- Install FTP and open the ports it needs to communicate.
+- Install the proprietary video codec unique to the city's camera system.
+- Install our transcoding service that processes uploaded videos.

+Many of these are typical administrative tasks we won't actually cover here, and we don't have software to install.
+Instead, we will walk through the steps and show you how you could install custom or third-party software using Remote Desktop.
+Let's start by getting the connection information.

+## Connect to the VM with Remote Desktop Protocol

+### Download the RDP file

+### Connect to the Windows VM

+### Install worker roles

+## Install custom software

+## Initialize data disks

 # Configure Azure virtual machine network settings

 # Summary